petrushy/CesiumWidget/README.md

 CesiumWidget
 ===============================

-This is an attempt to make a Cesiumjs http://cesiumjs.org/ world globe widget for the IPython (jupyter) notebook.
+This is an IPython widget for Cesiumjs, http://cesiumjs.org/, a world globe widget.

 For license on Cesiumjs see http://cesiumjs.org/index.html